thurein2003/thurein2003/README.md

 - **/Notes:** You can access my study notes, cheat sheets, and reference materials.
 They are organized by course or topic.

-- **/Resources:** Find useful resources, such as eBooks, whitepapers, and links to online courses.
-It's a great place to discover valuable learning materials.

 - **Scripts:** I sometimes create custom scripts or code related to my studies or projects, and I share them here.

-- **Images:** You'll find images and diagrams that I use in my project READMEs or notes.

 - **Presentations:** I occasionally create presentations or slide decks related to my coursework, and you can access them here.

-- **Misc:** This is for any other miscellaneous files or documents that don't fit into the other categories.

 ## Getting Started